-Chris Behrend’s International collection includes travels to Alaska, Aruba, Ecuador, Peru, Iceland, and the Faroe Islands.
+Chris Behrend’s International collections include travels to Alaska, Aruba, Ecuador, Peru, Iceland, and the Faroe Islands.
 With an intense sense of creativity and wanderlust, Chris will never stop seeking out the best destinations to capture unique and powerful images.

 Chris has received numerous national and international awards, and his black-and-white shot “Gaze of the Grey Wolf” is still in use today as the official selection has a petition campaign to protect and save wolves, orchestrated by the national non-profit organization, Defenders of Wildlife.

-In most recent years, Chris has been awarded with 2nd Place for “Best Photography” as an Allentown Art Festival exhibitor and was recently presented with an Honorable Mention Award at the Kenan Art Center for their biennial Niagara Frontier Art Exhibit (NFAE).
+In most recent years, Chris has been awarded 2nd Place for “Best Photography” as an Allentown Art Festival exhibitor and was recently presented with an Honorable Mention Award at the Kenan Art Center during their biennial Niagara Frontier Art Exhibit (NFAE).

 With a passion for always expanding his photography portfolio, Chris continues to hone his skills, update his equipment, and travel the world to get the most unique and captivating images!
 We’re excited to share his journey with you, and hope that you’ve found your favorite shots to browse, share, order, and enjoy.